Tessa’s Recipe Rundown

 Ease: Super easy 30-minute sugar cookie recipe with no chilling required.

-Pros: Fun, simple, and perfect for holidays from Christmas to Valentine’s Day, even 4th of July!
+Why You’ll Love This Recipe: Fun, simple, and perfect for holidays from Christmas to Valentine’s Day, even 4th of July.
+Everyone LOVES these cookies.

 This post may contain affiliate links.
 Read our disclosure policy.